alevit90/docker-nginx-filebeat-elastic-kibana-grafana/README.md

 # docker-nginx-filebeat-elastic-kibana-grafana

-This repository creates an environment where you can see nginx's access.log on grafana
+This repository creates a multi container environment where you can see nginx access.log on grafana

 # How To Use